The Snedeker House: A Paranormal Landmark

 Early Paranormal Signs

 The strange occurrences began with cold spots, odd noises, and lights flickering.
-Their son Phillip, who was battling Hodgkin’s lymphoma and had chosen to live in the basement, experienced severe personality changes, along with frightening apparitions.
+Their son Philip, who had chosen to live in the basement with his brother, Bradley, experienced severe personality changes, along with frightening apparitions.

 These initial signs were soon followed by even more unsettling experiences, including reports of ghostly figures and strange sounds throughout the home.
 The house’s dark history seemed to unleash an otherworldly presence that the family couldn’t explain, and things soon escalated.